The Sovereign Protocol | Field Deployment in Bafut, Cameroon

 Giving Them Their First Global Voice

-Joshua on the ground at COTECC — interviewing students and giving them their first platform to speak to the world.
-These voices deserve to be heard.
+Joshua on the ground at COTECC, interviewing students and giving them a platform to speak to the world.

-Joshua T. Berglan conducting podcast interviews with COTECC students on The World's Mayor Experience
+COTECC students speaking on The World's Mayor Experience podcast

 The Interview That Changed Things